Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of \method\ through semi-synthetic experiments and established benchmarks.
 Section~\ref{subsec:setup} outline the datasets and experimental setup.
-In Section~\ref{subsec:synthetic}, we highlight the performance trade-offs between indirect and direct learners using custom-designed semi-synthetic experiments and demonstrate the robustness of H-learner.
+Section~\ref{subsec:synthetic} highlight the inconsistent performance between indirect and direct learners using custom-designed semi-synthetic setups and demonstrate the robustness of H-learner.
 In Section~\ref{subsec:benchmark}, we present results on widely used benchmark datasets, further highlighting the improved performance of \method\ over existing baselines.